“It’s me, hi!”

 After leaving sixth form, skipping university and applying for work experience within all the big publications (I was convinced I wanted to be a journalist) I spent six months jumping around huge magazines and newspapers in London from GQ to The Independent.

-I can’t even begin to tell you how GREAT that job was.
+I can’t even begin to tell you how great that job was.
 The whole office got along like a house on fire.
 We all loved travel and somebody was always away, inspiring the next person to do the same.

 In 2015 I then decided to travel around the world on my own, on a sabbatical.
-My anxiety wasn’t particularly good at the time and I wanted a circuit breaker (which seems wild, looking back at it now).
-I travelled across Thailand, Singapore, Fiji and New Zealand on my own and then met my best friends in LA where we skimmed up and down the Californian coast together.
+My anxiety wasn’t particularly good at the time and I wanted a circuit breaker (which seems totally counter-productive looking back at it now, but knowing that you can do big scary things on your own shows you how much you’re capable of!).

 I stayed at this place when I was in Thailand and meeting this guy was one of the best things that’s happened to me, ever.
 (And yeah, I look about five years old)

-Then, I got a new job
+Then I had a new challenge

 They must’ve thought that was fking wild - I was in my early 20s, the senior positions were all male dominated (the CMO at the time GRILLED me) but I just did, not, care.